napari/napari/docs/source/explanations/rendering.md

 The issue is not just aesthetic.
-Manipulating user interface elements like sliders becomes almost impossible if the framerate is really slow, and it can be a deeply frustrating experience for the user as they struggle to navigate their data.
+Manipulating user interface elements like sliders becomes almost impossible if the framerate is really slow, and it can be a deeply frustrating experience for the user as they struggle to use the application.
 Furthermore, if Napari does not respond to events at all for a few seconds, the operating system might indicate to the user that the application is crashing, for example MacOS will show the "spinning wheel of death".

-A fast average framerate is important, but it's also important that Napari does not have isolated slow frames, or a framerate that bounces around.
+A fast average framerate is important, but it's also important that Napari does not have even isolated slow frames, and does not have a framerate that bounces around.
 A jumpy framerate leads to something called [jank](http://jankfree.org/).
 For the best user experience we want a framerate that's fast, but also one that's consistently fast.

 ## Array-like Interface